moshiurtonmoy/moshiurtonmoy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, this is Moshiur Tonmoy from Dhaka, Bangladesh.
-I am a computer science graduate, and my research interests are in Deep Learning, Computer Vision, Medical Imaging, and Responsible and Efficient AI.
+I am a computer science graduate, passionate about advancing deep learning and computer vision with their impactful applications in medical image analysis and smart agriculture.
+My research focuses on developing lightweight, efficient, and trustworthy deep learning models for real-world applications.
+My goal is to bridge the gap between AI research and practical deployment, making cutting-edge technology accessible and impactful.

+Research Interests
+===
+- Computer Vision
+- Responsible AI
+- Biomedical Image Analysis
+- Efficient AI